What is customer intent?

 Customer Intent: Complain about a service

 Solution: Serve them an in-app offer for a lower price for the service and survey them about their issue.
-Ensure feedback is analysed
+Ensure feedback is analyzed

 Customer Intent: Share feedback on social media to highlight problems or useful feature